The-DevSec-Blueprint/dsb-digest/bp_how_i_passed_solutions_architect.md

 ## Tips (or Tip) Before Taking the Exam

 I decided to take the exam despite not consistently scoring above 85 on the practice tests.
 This risk paid off, though I would recommend others ensure they are scoring at least 85+ if they prefer a safer margin.
+So, if you are scoring less than an 85 on the practice exams and don't feel confident a week or so before you sit for the exam, I'd highly recommend you reschedule it for another 2-3 weeks.

 ## Conclusion